salesmiguelz/100-days-of-code/log.md

 **Today's Progress**: Started implementing custom images on the blog posts.
 I had some trouble understanding Storage::put method and which parameters I should pass to it, but th files are now being saved properly.

 **Thoughts**: I made it to the first week of the challenge!
 I learned a lot in this past 7 days and I'm more excited than ever to learn more about Laravel and build amazing things!

+### Day 8: January 25, 2022.

+**Today's Progress**: Created edit and updated method for the blog posts.
+Now all post images are displayed properly and saved or deleted in the DB.